mjheitland/tfeksebs/README.md

 ```

-## Manual setup to mount EBS volume to EKS pods
+## Manual steps to mount EBS volume to EKS pod "app" ("app" is automatically writing logs to /data/out.txt)

 * deploy the Amazon EBS CSI Driver, create a storage class (SC), a persistent volume (PV) and a persistent volume claim (PVC):<br>
 [see "Add persistent storage to EKS"](https://aws.amazon.com/premiumsupport/knowledge-center/eks-persistent-storage/)